Walk: Balmaha Millenium Forest Path - 1 mile to celebrate 2,000 years

 |[Little remains of the iron-age Craigie Fort... but this leaves more room to enjoy the views]|

 "Small but perfectly formed" is the phrase which springs to mind when describing this little loop from Balmaha.
 "Tourist trap" would be another, less favourable description, but with good reason: this is one of the prettiest spots on Loch Lomond.
 A lot of variety is packed into a single mile, including shady forest, a little summit viewpoint and an interesting path right on the water's edge.
 Keep an eye out for red squirrels and several bird species including common crossbill and the tiny goldcrest.
-Near the finish is the Oak Tree Inn,which we wholeheartedly recommend.
+Near the finish is the Oak Tree Inn, which we wholeheartedly recommend for food.

 |[South across Balmaha's wee bay.
 Spring has sprung!]|